marcoferrer/kroto-plus/README.md

 val response = serviceStub.myRpcMethod()
 ```

-For unary rpc methods, the stub overload generator will create the following extensions
+For unary rpc methods, the generator will create the following extensions
 ```kotlin
 //If request type is Empty
 inline fun ExampleServiceStub.myRpcMethod(): ExampleServiceGrpc.MyRpcMethodResponse =